 TN panels deliver lightning-fast response times at the cost of color accuracy and viewing angles.
 Meanwhile, IPS panels deliver more accurate and vibrant colors, in addition to much wider viewing angles – on the downside, the technology in question doesn’t allow response times lower than 4ms.

 This choice comes down to which you prefer – performance or visuals.
-And, as we’ve mentioned above, if you are gaming for pleasure, then an IPS panel will be a better pick.
+And, as we’ve mentioned above, if you are gaming for pleasure, then an IPS panel will be a better choice.
 If you play competitive multiplayer, then a TN panel would provide you with a slight but useful advantage.

 Monitors use either HDMI or DisplayPort for video and audio input, and most graphics cards tend to have three DisplayPort outputs, along with a single HDMI output.
 Some also still include DVI and VGA connectors, but we advise steering clear of those since they are dated technology.

 Now, the differences between HDMI and DisplayPort are fairly minimal – both can transfer audio and both support 4K.
 Where they differ, however, is in the refresh rate.
 The latest versions of HDMI, 1.4 and 2.0, support 4K at either 30Hz or 60Hz respectively.
 DisplayPort 1.4 can support 4K with a refresh rate as high as 120Hz.

 With that said, we simply advise going with whatever is more convenient, since you’re unlikely to be running a game in 4K and at 120 FPS.
 Also, keep in mind that both HDMI and DisplayPort are backward-compatible.

 All this information making your head spin?
 No worries, we have already put together a cohesive and thorough guide to the very best gaming monitors which will definitely be of help when making your choice.